Sergey-eu/fe-challenge/README.md

 The project contains a folder **data** with available configurations and data.

-Frontend Unit test created via Cypress.
+Frontend Unit tests created via Cypress.